1,854 Breast Cancer Clinical Trials Recruiting Now (July 2026): T-DXd, HER2+, HER2-low, TNBC, HR+, ADC

 What breast cancer trials are currently recruiting?

-There are 1,848 recruiting interventional trials for breast cancer in May 2026, following the December 15, 2025 FDA approval of trastuzumab deruxtecan (T-DXd) + pertuzumab as 1L HER2+ metastatic therapy (DESTINY-Breast09).
-Active trials cover ADCs (T-DXd, datopotamab deruxtecan including new HER2-zero trials, sacituzumab govitecan, sacituzumab tirumotecan / MK-2870, patritumab deruxtecan / HER3-DXd, SHR-A1811, zanidatamab head-to-head vs trastuzumab), CDK4/6 inhibitors and oral SERD + CDK4/6i combinations (palazestrant + ribociclib 1L Phase 3), checkpoint immunotherapy, PARP inhibitors (saruparib for BRCA-mutated), PI3K/AKT pathway inhibitors (inavolisib, capivasertib, RLY-2608), oral SERDs, and PD-1/VEGF bispecific antibodies.
+There are 1,854 recruiting interventional trials for breast cancer in July 2026 including 205 Phase 3 studies, following the December 15, 2025 FDA approval of trastuzumab deruxtecan (T-DXd) + pertuzumab as 1L HER2+ metastatic therapy (DESTINY-Breast09).
+New Phase 3 entrants since the May refresh include CAMBRIA-2 (camizestrant adjuvant, NCT05952557), tersolisib PI3Kα-mutant-selective (NCT07174336), giredestrant vs fulvestrant + CDK4/6i (NCT06065748), MK-2870 standalone breast (NCT06966700), and BL-M07D1 vs Docetaxel+THP 1L HER2+ (NCT07518173).
+Active trials cover ADCs (T-DXd, datopotamab deruxtecan including new HER2-zero trials, sacituzumab govitecan, sacituzumab tirumotecan / MK-2870, patritumab deruxtecan / HER3-DXd, SHR-A1811, BL-M07D1, zanidatamab head-to-head vs trastuzumab), CDK4/6 inhibitors and oral SERD + CDK4/6i combinations (palazestrant + ribociclib 1L Phase 3), checkpoint immunotherapy, PARP inhibitors (saruparib for BRCA-mutated), mutant-selective PI3K/AKT pathway inhibitors (inavolisib, capivasertib, RLY-2608, tersolisib), oral SERDs, and PD-1/VEGF bispecific antibodies.
+See the HER2 ADCs hub for the cross-cancer HER2 ADC landscape.

 What is HER2-low breast cancer and how does it affect trial options?